geometry-zsh/geometry/README.md

 If you want to help with plugins, we are looking to add Ruby and Node version displays.

+**Where do I put my geometry configuration files?**

+Well, anywhere in your `.zshrc` file should be fine, **as long as you define variables before geometry is loaded**.

 **My tab completion is weird.**

 [Relevant xkcd](http://xkcd.com/1726/)